spectrocloud/librarium/docs/docs-content/enterprise-version/upgrade/upgrade-k8s/airgap.md

 :::warning

-Before upgrading Palette to a new major or minor version, you must first update it to the latest patch version available.
+Before upgrading Palette to a new major version, you must first update it to the latest minor version available.
 Refer to the [Supported Upgrade Paths](../upgrade.md#supported-upgrade-paths) section for details.

 If your setup includes a PCG, you must also
-[allow the PCG to upgrade automatically](../../../clusters/pcg/manage-pcg/pcg-upgrade.md) before each major or minor Palette update.
+[allow the PCG to upgrade automatically](../../../clusters/pcg/manage-pcg/pcg-upgrade.md) before each major or minor Palette upgrade.

 :::